Mystikal: Legal issues

 On February 22, 2012, Mystikal was arrested again following a dispute with his domestic partner and was later given a misdemeanor charge of domestic abuse battery.
-He was detained for nine days and then released on bail.
+He was detained for nine days and released on bail.
 On April 16, he was given a three-month jail sentence for violating the terms of his probation he was given following his release from prison in January 2010.
 He was given credit for the nine days already served, reducing his confinement to 81 days.
 He began serving his sentence on May 14 at the East Baton Rouge Parish Jail.
-During his incarceration, he appeared in court to be heard on the domestic battery charges as well as for a hearing to determine child support payments for his two youngest children.
-Mystikal was released from jail in August 2012.

 On August 21, 2017, Mystikal turned himself into the Caddo Parish Sheriff's Department after a warrant was issued for his arrest.
-He was subsequently charged with rape.
+He was charged with rape.
 He was held at the Caddo Correctional Center on a $3 million bond until February 14, 2019, when he was able to post bond.
 The charges were later dropped.

-Mystikal has been held without bond in Ascension Parish since July 30, 2022, on rape and domestic abuse charges.
-If convicted of first-degree rape, he will face a mandatory life sentence.
+From August 2022 to June 2026, Mystikal was held without bond in Ascension Parish on rape and domestic abuse charges in relation to an incident wherein a woman accused him of beating, strangling, robbing, confining, and raping her after a financial dispute.
+On March 17, 2026, Tyler entered a guilty plea to rape charges.
+He faced a maximum of 20 years in prison, and the victim asked the judge to apply the maximum sentence.
+On June 16, 2026, he was sentenced to 20 years in prison.